 He was also very pleased to hear of the success of the Summer School this year.
 The Indian Bahá’ís have every reason to feel encouraged by the marked progress of their activities in all fields.

-Regarding your question as to the use of A‘rábs on the Arabic texts of the Tablets; The Guardian feels that this is a matter which concerns the entire Bahá’í world, and requires to be worked out by a highly specialized group of qualified people at some future date.
+Regarding your question as to the use of I‘rábs on the Arabic texts of the Tablets; The Guardian feels that this is a matter which concerns the entire Bahá’í world, and requires to be worked out by a highly specialized group of qualified people at some future date.
 He, therefore, wishes you not to print the I‘rábs on the Holy Tablets except on rare occasions where it is absolutely necessary in order to distinguish the word from some other word just like it.

 In regard to the numbered questions in your 17 August letter: